 - Flint's dad in Cloudy with a Chance of Meatballs has a furrowed unibrow that covers his eyes throughout the movie, save two or three instances it raises to reveal his eyes, usually signifying his surprise or befuddlement.

 - Professor Farnsworth in Futurama has eyes that are perpetually covered by thick green glasses.
-This becomes a running gag, with people referring to is eye color as "milky white", and covering his entire face as he takes off his glasses to cry.
+This becomes a running gag, with people referring to his eye color as "milky white", and him covering his entire face as he takes off his glasses to cry.

 - The Drill Sargent from the Ren and Stimpy episode "In the Army" had a hat that covered his eyes.

 - The Blue Falcon from Dynomutt Dog Wonder, due to his beak hood.
 Sometimes, it looks like he has empty eye sockets!